 Welcome to the EAC-CPF Homepage

-Since August 2016 a subgroup within TS-EAS has been discussing questions and issues regarding EAC-CPF which came up in different projects implementing the standard and during the revision process of EAD 2002 to EAD3.
-Feedback came from partners and institutions all over the world.
-In summer 2017 a decision about an update or a full revision of the standard is planned.
+Since August 2016 a TS-EAS working group has been discussing questions and issues regarding EAC-CPF which came up in different projects implementing the standard and during the revision process of EAD 2002 to EAD3.
+Feedback was provided by partners from all over the world.
+TS-EAS decided in favor of a two-tier EAC-CPF revision strategy: Firstly, a minor update of the EAC-CPF XML-schema to serve the needs of users who have already implemented it by the end of 2018.
+Secondly, TS-EAS will then begin with discussing rather general issues which will result in a major update of EAC-CPF.

 This website informs about the EAC-CPF Schema, its background, context, and use.
 Questions or remarks concerning this standard can be send to the EAD-Mailinglist.